JakubWegner/TheRomanEmpire/README.md

 TheRomanEmpire
 ==============

-TheRomanEmpire - source code only
+TheRomanEmpire - source code only.
 Under MIT License.

 --
 Contact: SeaMonster131@wp.pl

 --
-Files logger.h/cpp, input.h/cpp and bitmap.h are from my framework, so they won't be here.
+Files logger.h/cpp, input.h/cpp and bitmap.cpp are from my framework, so they won't be here.

 --
 Used technology: C++ and Allegro5 (v.
 5.0.9)